 Marathon Oil has transitioned from portfolio transformation to execution delivery at scale across our U.S. resource plays.
-With more than 90% of our 2018 development capital allocation associated with the U.S. resource plays, our margins will naturally expand as a greater percentage of our production is sourced from these high quality assets.
+With more than 95% of our 2019 development capital allocated to the U.S. resource plays, our margins will naturally expand as a greater percentage of our production is sourced from these high quality assets.

-With our 2017 entry into the Northern Delaware in the Permian basin, we now enjoy a differentiated position as the only E&P active in the four best oil-rich U.S. resource basins.
+Marathon Oil enjoys a differentiated position one of the only E&Ps active in the four best oil-rich U.S. resource basins.

 Though many elements of our business are changing, one thing remains firm: our values.
 We remain steadfast in our commitment to be safe, responsible and ethical.